cs1302uga/cs1302-tutorials/visibility/visibility.md

 When you declare a method or instance variable with public visibility, you are explicitly stating that you are okay with that thing being accessed from anwhere, including in lines of code that you potentially do not write.
-If that kind of access is innappropriate, then you should carefully consider one of the other visibilities.
+If that kind of access is inappropriate, then you should carefully consider one of the other visibilities.

 ## Closing Remarks